 A. Program Admission

-Applicants must satisfy admission standards of the Graduate School and receive favorable
+- Applicants must satisfy the University's Graduate School admission standards and receive

 B. Program Prerequisite

 Students are accepted from all undergraduate disciplines and professional areas; however,

 the department determines if students must do remedial work.
 Some credit may be granted

 by the department for remedial work if obtained at the graduate level after entering

 C. Program Requirements

 The student is required to complete a minimum of 48 semester hours.
 Twenty-seven (27)

 hours are taken in the core curriculum and 18 hours are electives that lead to a 3-hour

 Capstone Project.
 The eighteen (18) hours of electives allow the student to extend